 A leave of absence is available to international students studying on a student visa only in limited circumstances (under the ESOS Act, National Code 2007).

 You must provide a statement outlining compassionate and compelling circumstances that are beyond your control and have an impact on your course progress or well-being.
 You must also attach documentation to your application to support this statement.

 If approved, any subjects you are enrolled in during the approved leave period will be automatically withdrawn (this only applies to subjects where the census date has not yet passed).

-If you are receiving a Commonwealth Scholarship, your payments will be suspended while you are on approved leave of absence.
+If you are receiving an Undergraduate Commonwealth Scholarship paid by JCU, your payments will be suspended while you are taking a break.
 You can defer scholarship payments for up to one year.
 After that time, your scholarship will be terminated.
 To arrange deferral of your payments, contact Scholarships.

-To return early or extend your leave of absence, send an email from your JCU account to your Divisional Enrolment Team.
+If you had to apply formally for a leave of absence, to return early or extend your leave of absence, send an email from your JCU account to your Enrolment Team.

 Update your address, phone and personal email address in eStudent to ensure you receive communications about the outcome of your application and when your leave has finished.
 If you are leaving the country, add a temporary address while you are on leave.